sumitsaiwal/image2docker-linux/README.md

+# Forked version of image2Docker tool

+### Added Detective for redhat, oracle-jdk

-# v2c - An image analysis and provisioning workflow
+## v2c - An image analysis and provisioning workflow

 ## Documentation